Cream Cheese is a heavily used ingredient in the baking industry. For instance, professional bakers make buttercream frosting with cream cheese.

 The item list is short.
 It’s just milk & lemon juice that we need.
 Although the list is short yet the process is a bit lengthy.
 It’s like pulling out one dairy product from the other similar to unsalted white butter.
 We made white butter out of milk cream aka malai.
 Let’s see what we have here.

 Milk (Full Fat)

 Cream cheese contains high fat.
 That’s the number 1 reason why we need full-fat milk.
-By full-fat milk, I mean the buffalo milk or say dairy milk, not the cow milk.
+By full-fat milk, I mean buffalo milk or say dairy milk, not cow milk.
 Next, refer to the unsalted white butter recipe.
 There you will find a detailed comparison between high fat & low-fat milk.
 Here we need 1 litre of full-fat milk.

 The vanilla essence is totally optional.
 You can skip or add depending on your personal taste.
 On the contrary, you can even substitute vanilla with rose water.